Do Go On - 331 - Raoul Wallenberg; The Swedish Schindler

 And this woman telling this story was young.

-And he sort of said, who's a good swimmer and she was like
+And he sort of said, who's a good swimmer?

-and she was like we couldn't have saved those people if it wasn't for wallenberg and it's like
+And she was like, we couldn't have saved those people if it wasn't for Wallenberg.

-you saved people you saved people's lives couldn't have saved them if you weren't a good swimmer yeah
+Couldn't have saved them if you weren't a good swimmer either.

 And you also assume that it's not like they're just doing that without danger anyway.